![]() |

 1/2 teaspoon cornstarch dissolved in 1 tablespoon cold water

-1 tablespoon chopped fresh coriander or parsley leaves for garnish if desired
+1 tablespoon chopped fresh cilantro or parsley leaves for garnish if desired

 cooked rice as an accompaniment if desired